teuben/dc2019/README.md

 We should have a USB and portable HDD during the meeting for copying large datasets, but we strongly recommend you come prepared with the data loaded on your laptop.

+## Installation

+See the INSTALL file for some current guidelines.